pieroproietti/penguins-eggs/README.md

 ## Testing penguins-eggs
 Well, it is time to try it!
 ### Prerequisites
-Penguins-eggs on Debian depend from this packages, you need to install it, in this way:
+Penguins-eggs on Debian depend from this packages, you need to install them before to start to create.
 ``` bash
 sudo apt-get update
 sudo apt-get install squashfs-tools xorriso live-boot syslinux syslinux-common isolinux pxelinux